 (total number of hours worked)

-If you find that your TRIR needs to be improved, or if you simply want a refresher on job safety performance best practices, continue reading below to learn five pieces of advice that are sure to help.
+Ideally, a TRIR for your business should be 3.0 or less — which is far from the TRIR industry average for most sectors.
+If you find that you company has room for improvement after using this TRIR formula, or if you simply want a refresher on job safety performance best practices, continue reading below to learn five pieces of advice that are sure to help.

 1. Encourage a “safety-first” mindset